Esri/ember-cli-amd/README.md

       'esri','dojo','dojox','dijit',
       'put-selector','xstyle','dgrid'
     ],
-    // Optional: the AMD configuration file path relative to the project root.
+    // Required the AMD configuration file path relative to the project root.
     // The file will be copied to the output directory (./dist) and the configuration file
     // will be loaded before the loader is loaded.
 The configuration file must define the global variable used by the specific loader.
     // For dojo, the supported global variable name are `dojoConfig`, `djConfig` or `require`.
     // For requirejs, the global variable is called `require`.
     // Please refer to the documentation for the correct use of the configuration object.
     configPath: 'config/dojo-config.js',
     // If using a local loader ('dojo' or 'rquirejs'), the path to the AMD library must be provided.